 - tight tanks (cesspools)

-If you're unsure as to how your property drains or which connection has been provided, contact the drainage section of IHE for advice.
+If you're unsure as to how your property drains or which connection has been provided, contact the drainage section of IE for advice.

 New drains and private sewers